 Lake Como has long been a popular destination for the rich and famous.
-It’s beauty and dramatic landscapes are now just as popular as ever with tourists who flock to the area to visit villages such as Bellagio, Varenna and Menaggio and to admire the many palaces and villas that line the shores of Lago Como.
+Its beauty and dramatic landscapes are now just as popular as ever with tourists who flock to the area.
+Villages such as Bellagio, Varenna and Menaggio are bustling with tourists in peak season.
+In addition, many come to admire the plethora of palaces and villas that line the shores of Lake Como.

-However with not just wonderful sights and scenery to enjoy on Lake Como, there is also plenty to keep the keen sports enthusiast entertained, a host of good shopping opportunities for the shopaholics, plenty of eating places for the food lovers and a whole host of museums and activities for the younger generation to enjoy.
+However, Lake Como’s attractions are not confined to its wonderful sights and scenery.
+There is also plenty to keep the keen sports enthusiast entertained.
+Not only that, but there are also a host of good shopping opportunities for the shopaholics.
+And there are plenty of superb eating places for food lovers.
+In addition, there are a whole host of museums and activities for the younger generation to enjoy.
 Lake Como really is a holiday destination to suit everyone.

 Our Lake Como travel guide will tell you everything you need to know.
 Whether you’re curious to find out what things there are to do on Lake Como for children, or whether it’s a museum guide you’re after, look no further!
 Our Lake Como travel guide is packed with all this and more!